History of the Perthshire Patons

 b: 1/8/1781 d: 27/2/1866

-James was born in the parish of Dores and Boleskine, and grew up to become a weaver in the town of Inverness.
+James grew up to become a weaver in the town of Inverness.
 Like his father, he too was to marry a woman with the name of Ann Cameron, the happy event taking place in Dunain, in the parish of Daviot and Dunlichty, on March 5th 1800.
 The couple were to have at least seven children.

 James died on February 27th 1866 at 2am, at his home of 37 Wells Street, Inverness.
 The cause was debility from old age, which he had suffered for some nine months, without the aid of any medical attendant.
-On his death entry in the register, he is listed as married, as opposed to being a widower, which presumably means his wife Ann was still alive and kicking at the time, although no death entry for her has as yet been identified.
-James' son James informed the Inverness registrar about his father's death on March 5th (GROS: 1866/98/76).
+On his death entry in the register, he was again listed as married, as opposed to being a widower, which presumably means his wife Ann was still alive and kicking at the time, although no death entry for her has as yet been identified.
+James' son James informed the Inverness registrar about his father's death on March 5th (SP/NRS D 1866/98/76 Inverness).

 CHILDREN of JAMES MacGILLIVRAY and ANN CAMERON: